radixdlt/community-scrypto-examples/defi/krulkswap-simple-exchange/readme.md

 The code contains plenty of comments for you to understand what's going on.
 Have fun :)

-Please report any mistakes i may have made.
+Please report any mistakes I may have made.
 I did not have the opportunity to thoroughly test this blueprint.